An introduction to pipelined proving

 A state transition is going from rootHash to rootHash’ when Bob sends 2 $Token to Alice.

-In order to make Bob’s transaction valid, he’ll have to prove that the state transition from rootHash to rootHash’ is legit.
+To make Bob’s transaction valid, he’ll have to prove that the state transition from rootHash to rootHash is legit.

-So in the end, a smart contract on Hylé is really just a mapping between a contract name and a state commitment – easy right ?
+In the end, a smart contract on Hylé is really just a mapping between a contract name and a state commitment—easy, right?

 What does it imply?

-• Proof generation latency: how do we make sure Bob can send his transaction in time even with slow proof generation ?
+- Proof generation latency: How do we ensure Bob can send his transaction on time, even with slow proof generation?

-• Timekeeping: How do we ensure that the proof contains accurate time information?
-Users can’t systematically be trusted, nor can they accurately predict when their transaction will be sequenced.
+- Timekeeping: How do we ensure that the proof contains accurate time information?
+Users can’t be trusted systematically, nor can they accurately predict when their transaction will be sequenced.
 Adding tolerance to compensate opens the door to manipulation and creates censorship risks.

-• Transaction parallelisation: Hylé is a state machine and proofs must show valid state transitions.
-What happens if Bob and Alice both want to send a transaction at the same time ?
-Two proofs created from the same state will conflict: the second proof should instead be based on the final state of the first proof… But this information is not available yet !
-Second transaction will have to be proved again.
+- Transaction parallelisation: Hylé is a state machine, and proofs must show valid state transitions.
+What happens if Bob and Alice both want to send a transaction at the same time?
+Two proofs created from the same state will conflict: the second proof should instead be based on the final state of the first proof… But this information is not available yet!
+The second transaction will have to be proved again.
 Painful!

 The previous transaction was conceptually composed of two things: a statement (Bob wants to send 2 $Token to Alice) and a proof (ZK proof that state-commitment went from rootHash to rootHash’ ).
-Delayed proving is about splitting this transaction in two.
+Delayed proving is about splitting this transaction into two parts.
 A blob-transaction (for the statement) and a proof-transaction (for the … proof).

 Hylé doesn't care what's inside the blob-transaction (that is why it is a blob).
 Only the contract’s code knows how to process it.